 - Certified Information Systems Security Professional (CISSP)

 Most certification programs require that a student pass a final exam to earn the certificate in a certain skill.
-The professional cybersecurity certification process can be broken into two parts: Training and test prep courses, and the actual test, which sometimes can be taken as a challenge test, which means it can be taken without having to take the training portion first.
+The professional cybersecurity certification process can be broken into two parts: Training and test prep courses, and then taking the actual test.

 The cost and preparation required to depend largely on the certification.
 An ethical hacker certification can cost $500 (with an extra $100 fee for challenge test participants).
 Other certifications can range from thousands of dollars in training costs and require hundreds of dollars for the actual exam.